Beta-lactamase Enzyme Overview

 Safety Considerations

-- Therapeutic failure in infections caused by β-lactamase-producing bacteria
+- Treatment failure in infections caused by beta-lactamase producing bacteria

 Interacting Drugs